neuralmagic/sparseml/integrations/dbolya-yolact/README.md

 Popular recipes used with this argument are found in the [`recipes` folder](./recipes).
 Otherwise, all other arguments and functionality remain the same as the original repository.

-Example train command:
+Example `train` command;
-(Provide the correct dataset path to the utility based on your local setup)
+be sure to provide the correct dataset path to the utility based on your local setup:

 ```bash
 sparseml.yolact.train --resume \